openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCChangeNode.md

 ## Description

-This callback is called when a NPC attempts to change from one navigation node to another during node-based movement.
+This callback is called when an NPC attempts to change from one navigation node to another during node-based movement.
 This allows you to control whether the node change should be allowed or denied.

 | Name       | Description                                    |
 | ---------- | ---------------------------------------------- |